gabrielalmeida/3d_multilayer_viewer/README.md

 * OpenGL
 * ffmpeg

-*ffmpeg library needs to be installed at user path enviroment to proper 'Generate Video' functionality*
+*ffmpeg library needs to be installed at user path enviroment to proper 'Generate Video' functionality On *nix systems pasting ffmpeg bin at `/usr/local/bin/` should be enough*

 ---